Create an embed API with JSON Web Tokens

 Sigma supports authenticating secure embeds using JSON Web Tokens (JWTs).
 JWTs offer a secure way to embed content that can be accessed by both external users (users who do not have a registered account in Sigma) and internal users (users who access Sigma directly through their Sigma account).

-Signing your secure embed URLs with JWTs has several advantages:
+Signing your secure embed URLs with JWTs has several advantages over signing with a client ID and embed secret:

-• JWT-signed embed URLs can authenticate internal Sigma users to access embedded content with the same email address they use for their Sigma account.
+- JWT-signed URLs can authenticate internal Sigma users to access embedded content with the same email address they use for their Sigma account.

-Existing embed customers are likely familiar with Sigma’s “signed URL” embed-API, which uses a nonce to ensure that the constructed URL is one-time use only.
+Existing embed customers are likely familiar with Sigma’s “signed URL” embed API, which uses a nonce to ensure that the constructed URL is one-time use only.
 Similarly, JWTs are one-time use.
 When a JWT is issued, the jti claim, a unique identifier for the token, is stored server-side.
-When the JWT is used (e.g., to access an embedded Sigma dashboard), the server checks whether the jti has already been seen.
+When the JWT is used to access an embedded Sigma workbook, the server checks whether the jti has already been seen.
 If it has, the token is rejected as a replay attempt, ensuring it cannot be reused.

 Authentication flow